Last Updated On: 17 March 2026

-Canada is the hottest study abroad destination among Indian students now.
+Canada is a popular study abroad destination among Indian students.

 The main reason for this being the easy immigration process to Canada, a friendly native population and government.